richiecarmichael/presentations/2020-developer-summit/client-side-mapping-and-analytics/presentation.md

 - Implementation of the spec [`rfc7946`](https://tools.ietf.org/html/rfc7946)
 - Support for `"Feature"` and `"FeatureCollection"`
-- Support for fixing ring winding order
-- Feature Layer
 - Not supported:
-  - mixed geometry types for consistency with other layers.
+  - Mixed geometry types for consistency with other layers.
   - `crs` object - only geographic coordinates using WGS84 datum (long/lat)
   - No Antimeridian crossing